torvalds/linux/Documentation/powerpc/pci_iov_resource_on_powernv.rst

   We decide to leverage this M64 window to map VFs to individual PEs, since SR-IOV VF BARs are all the same size.

-  But doing so introduces another problem: total_VFs is usually smaller than the number of M64 window segments, so if we map one VF BAR directly to one M64 window, some part of the M64 window will map to another device's MMIO range.
+  But doing so introduces ayesther problem: total_VFs is usually smaller than the number of M64 window segments, so if we map one VF BAR directly to one M64 window, some part of the M64 window will map to ayesther device's MMIO range.

   IODA supports 256 PEs, so segmented windows contain 256 segments, so if